 On the Isle of Man we make sure that all licensee's have a system in place which fully protects all player funds.
 This means that any deposits or winnings you have with an island regulated gaming firm are secure and can be enforced by law.

 Consumer Protection is important to the Commission.
 Players who gamble with operators licensed by the Isle of Man benefit from a number of protections.
 One of these is the way players’ money is protected.
 In order for an operator to obtain a licence in the Isle of Man, it must agree to protect players’ money.
 Players’ money is classed as deposits plus winnings plus any bonuses that have been earned.
 Players’ money must be protected by a mechanism approved by the Commission.
-Currently, three mechanisms are approved.
+Currently, four mechanisms are approved.

 The first mechanism is a bank guarantee.
 A bank guarantee is agreed between a bank and the operator.
 If the operator cannot pay its players then the bank does so.
 Licensees ensure that their bank guarantees can cover the value of player funds to be protected.